Structure learning via unstructured kernel-based M-regression

-This article proposes a new spare learning method to learn the sparse structure of the true target function via the regularized M-estimators within a rich family of loss functions in a flexible RKHS.
-The family of loss functions interested is very rich, which contains most commonly used one in literature, such as the square loss, check loss, hinge loss, logistic loss, $\epsilon$-insensitive loss and so on.
-The proposed method is motivated by the derivative reproducing properties of RKHS \cite{ZhouDX2007}.
-The proposed method is methodologically simple and easy to carry out.
-Specifically, it consists of the estimation of regularized M-estimators in a flexible RKHS, computation of the gradient functions as well as a hard thresholding step.
-It shows great advantage than most existing methods that it works for general loss functions, assumes no distributional model, admits general dependence structure, allows for efficient computation, and attains asymptotic selection consistency.
-The proposed method is computationally efficient by only fitting a standard kernel ridge regression, and thus scalable to analyze large scale dataset.
-More importantly, asymptotic estimation and selection consistencies of the sparse learning method can be established for general loss functions without requiring any explicit model assumptions.
-To our knowledge, it is the only method which achieves universality, scalability, efficiency and consistency at the same time in literature.
+This paper proposes a novel structure learning framework via the regularized M-regression for a general family of loss functions in a flexible RKHS.
+The proposed framework is inspired by the fact that gradient functions characterize structures of their corresponding true target functions without explicit model assumptions, and the derivative reproducing properties of the RKHS \citep{ZhouDX2007} facilitate the computation of gradient functions.
+The proposed framework is methodologically simple, and computationally easy to implement, which can also be scaled up by a parallelization procedure.
+Specifically, it consists of estimation of the regularized M-regression in a RKHS, and computation of the gradient functions by a matrix multiplication.
+It is computationally efficient by only fitting a standard kernel ridge regression via solving a convex optimization problem, and thus scalable to analyze large-scale datasets.
+More importantly, the asymptotic properties of the proposal in sparse learning, interactions selection and model identification are established based on a general family of loss functions without imposing any explicit model assumptions.